Trocadero, San Francisco

 The Trocadero is a historic building located in San Francisco.
 Formally it was a lively roadhouse at the turn of the 20th century it had offered gambling at roulette tables and dancing, as well as the best trout pond in California.

 The building is listed as a San Francisco Designated Landmark, since April 15, 2022.

 History

 It was opened in 1892, in a wooden building that had been brought around the Horn and was by reputation the first house built in San Francisco west of Twin Peaks, on the "rancho" of George Greene and the Greene family.
 The first seeds of Australian eucalyptus had been sown here, about 1871.
 Appropriately, it was at the Trocadero that Abe Ruef was found hiding, after his indictment in the notorious municipal graft trials of 1907.

 In the 1930s, Bernard Maybeck recast the Trocadero Inn into a children's playground and renamed it the Sigmund Stern Recreation Grove.

 On March 11, 2023, a large eucalyptus tree fell on the Trocadero, causing severe damage and flooding.
+The building reopened in 2025.